 After realizing that new platforms bring new concepts, good developers embraced them and started creating applications aligned with the platform they ran on.

-You want to find one of those rare gems - developers who natively understand both Android and iOS and can work on the same application created for both platforms, similar in functionality but differing in user experience and adapted to their platforms.
+You want to find one of those rare gems - developers who natively understand both iOS and Android app development and can work on the same application created for both platforms, similar in functionality but differing in user experience and adapted to their platforms.

 Although Android and iOS have the same main concepts, they also have many differences.
 Devices for both platforms are handheld and user input is touch based.
 But if we dig deeper, we will find more and more differences.
 They start with design of UI controls, continue with how they interact with the user, how new views are opened, or how users can navigate around the application and platform itself.
 Background differences are even bigger.

-App developers versed in both platforms should know how each of them works, and on top of that understand the differences between them.
-Developer should know where to use platform specific concepts and also recognize similar concepts called with different names.
+App programmers versed in both platforms should know how each of them works, and on top of that understand the differences between them.
+Mobile development experts should know where to use platform specific concepts and also recognize similar concepts called with different names.